Sharp Brains: Brain Fitness and Cognitive Health News

-Since 2006, as part of the research supporting The SharpBrains Guide to Brain Fitness and SharpBrains’ market reports, we have interviewed many leading-edge scientists and experts.
-Below are some of our favorite quotes — you can read the full interview notes by clicking on the links:
+Since 2006, as part of the research supporting The SharpBrains Guide to Brain Fitness and SharpBrains’ market reports, we have interviewed dozens of leading-edge scientists and experts.
+Below are some of our favorite interviews and quotes:

 “…putting good evidence to work in practice requires more than publishing good research.
 I’d say that scientific evidence is directly relevant to perhaps 15% of clinical decisions…we require technologies that translate emergent knowledge into practice.” - Dr. John Docherty, Adjunct Professor of Psychiatry at Weill Medical College, and former Branch Chief at NIMH.